WHEATON IN BHUTAN

 Excursions and Field Trips

 While the Wheaton/RTC program is based at the RTC campus on the outskirts of the capital city of Thimphu, Bhutan is a country rich in cultural diversity and environmental splendor.
-There will be three multi-day excursions during the semester in order to provide students with additional opportunities to experience Bhutan’s natural beauty and the richness of its cultural heritage, Some of the excusions may involve trekking.
+There will be three multi-day excursions during the semester in order to provide students with additional opportunities to experience Bhutan’s natural beauty and the richness of its cultural heritage.
+Some of the excursions may involve trekking.
 These excursions are free for students in the Wheaton/RTC program.
-One of the excursions will allow students to particpate in volunteer project in a rural village.
-In addition to the excursions, there will be field trips to Buddhist monasteries and monastic schools, governmental offices, traditional medicine clinics, as well as local artisan and handcraft centers.
+One of the excursions will allow students to participate in volunteer project in a rural village or town.
+In addition to the excursions, there will be field trips to Buddhist monasteries and monastic schools, governmental offices, historical sites, as well as local artisan and handcraft centers.

 Health and Safety